Did you know your dog’s diet can have an influence on his behavior and intelligence?

 Although most dog lovers have no control over the nutrition of their dogs’ parents, the diet during the first year of a puppy’s life is most important.

 Negative effects of poor quality diets

 “Commercial pet foods don’t contain some things we wish they did: adequate quantities and qualities of proteins, fats, vitamins and minerals, as well as the more intangible qualities unique to live, fresh foods,” says veterinarian Dr. Richard Pitcairn.
 “Secondly, they contain other things we wish they didn’t: slaughterhouse wastes, toxic products from spoiled foodstuffs, on-nutritive fillers, heavy metal contaminants, sugar, pesticides and herbicides, drug residues, artificial colors, flavors and preservatives and bacteria and fungi contaminants.
 All processed pet foods…are missing something that seems to me to be the most important ‘nutrient’ of all.
 This key ingredient is practically ignored by nutritional scientists, but we can sense when it’s there.
 It is a quality found only in freshly grown, uncooked whole foods: life energy!”

-“Artificial ingredients are often highly antagonistic and can actually contribute to an animal’s mental and emotional imbalance,” adds Andi Brown, director of Halo and author of The Whole Pet Diet.
+“Artificial ingredients are often highly antagonistic and can actually contribute to an animal’s mental and emotional imbalance,” adds Andi Brown, author of The Whole Pet Diet.
 “Some additives can be so detrimental that they can actually have the same effect on an animal as hallucinogenic drugs have on people.
 According to Best Friends Animal Society, the most common reason animals are put down by vets or turned into shelters is because of unruly behavior.”
 Andi recommends adding minerals and vitamins, especially the full complex of B vitamins, to a dog’s food to help with behavior problems.

 A head for health